COVID-19 treatment planning in general practice

 Paxlovid reduces risk of severe disease by 90 per cent (source: New England Journal of Medicine).
 Every effort should be made to prescribe Paxlovid if it is suitable for the patient.

 Lagevrio reduces risk of severe disease by 30 per cent.
 It is a good alternative for lower risk patients if Paxlovid is not suitable.
+Please note that on 7 December 2022, the National Clinical Evidence Taskforce made a recommendation against routine use of molnupiravir for the treatment of COVID-19.

 To receive Paxlovid or Lagevrio, patients must be COVID-positive, symptomatic, not in hospital and within 5 days of infection.
 These medications are not to be prescribed for patients prophylactically, or as a delayed “back pocket” prescription.
 Confirmation of infection can be by conversation between a patient and their GP.